-- Preparation of learning materials for students and educators
+- Preparation of learning materials for students and teachers

 - As a dissemination platform for the latest knowledge about entrepreneurship

-The majority of the graduates from the artistic educations go into professional work as self-employed when they graduate from one of the art schools.
+The majority of the graduates from artistic educations go into professional work as self-employed when they graduate from one of the art schools.
 As a self-employed artist, it is central that you build a working life that is sustainable professionally as well as financially.
-In addition to a high level of professionalism, it is therefore also presupposed that you know the options for choosing a company form, financing, pricing, sales, negotiation, tax, and VAT, etc. It also presupposes that you are enterprising and have a well-developed understanding of the world around you.
+In addition to a high level of professionalism, it therefore also presupposes that you know options for choosing a company form, financing, pricing, sales, negotiation, tax and VAT, etc. It also presupposes that you are enterprising and have a well-developed understanding of the world around you.

-Moreover, CAKI collects, processes, and disseminates knowledge and experiences about teaching, examination methods, and evaluation of entrepreneurship education at the higher artistic educations as well as from our national and international network via the website and newsletters.
+In addition, CAKI collects, processes and disseminates knowledge and experiences about teaching, examination methods and evaluation of entrepreneurship education at the higher artistic educations as well as from our national and international network via the website and newsletters.

-Until September 2019, students had been able through CAKI to participate in workshops and courses, among other things. start-up, financing, and fundraising.
-In addition, CAKI has offered both individual and group-oriented coaching, career counseling, and start-up counseling.
-It is an objective on the part of KUR that these needs will in the future be covered locally at the schools, and that CAKI in the period up to 2022 will primarily focus on competence development of the educators as well as the development of an incubation environment for students and researchers.
+Until September 2019, students through CAKI have been able to participate in workshops and courses on, among other things like start-up, financing and fundraising.
+In addition, CAKI has offered both individual and group-oriented coaching, career counselling and start-up counselling.
+It is an objective on the part of KUR that these needs will in future be covered locally at the schools, and that CAKI in the period up to 2022 will primarily focus on competence development of the teachers as well as the development of an incubation environment for students and researchers.

 Artistic and cultural entrepreneurship in the artistic enterprise